 The whole sequence is pretty bizarre.
 When was the last time a college football kicker just forgot to run onto the field for a field goal?
 Have you ever seen a holder so confused as he searches for the kicker?
 Could there be a worse blunder for a freshman specialist to make?

-A 5-foot-9, 185-pound kicker from Clover, South Carolina, Sciba was ranked the No. 7 kicker in the country by 247Sports.
+A 5-foot-9, 185-pound kicker from Clover, South Carolina, Sciba was ranked the No. 5 kicker in the country, according to the 247Sports Composite.
 That Saturday was just not his day at all.

 Sciba went 2-for-4 on field goals in the 56-27 loss to the Notre Dame Fighting Irish, including making a career-best 39-yard field goal early in the second quarter, and converted all three extra-point attempts.